mannfred/curvr/README.md

 <br>

+A common practice in ecology is to measure and compare traits.
-How curved is the bill of this hummingbird?
-One approach is to add landmarks along the dorsal side of the bill using `geomorph`.
-Then, we can use `curvr` to calculate total curvature from the landmarks.
+For example, in a comparative study, we might ask "how curved is the bill of this hummingbird?".
+One way to measure bill curvature is to add landmarks along the dorsal side of the bill using `geomorph`.
+Given these landmark data, `curvr` can find the best-fit spline, and then calculate total curvature from said spline.

 ``` r